rAzoR8/SpvGenTwo/README.md

 SpvGenTwo is split into 4 folders:

 * `lib` contains the foundation to generate SPIR-V code, it only requires `stddef.h` to be built.
 SpvGenTwo makes excessive use of its abstract Allocator, no memory is allocated from the heap.
 SpvGenTwo comes with its on set of container classes: List, Vector, String and HashMap.
-Those a not built for performance, but they shouldn't be much worse than standard implementations (okay maybe my HashMap is not as fast as unordered_map, build times are quite nice though :).
+Those are not built for performance, but they shouldn't be much worse than standard implementations (okay maybe my HashMap is not as fast as unordered_map, build times are quite nice though :).
 * `common` contains some convenience implementations of abstract interfaces: HeapAllocator uses C malloc and free, BindaryFileWriter uses fopen, ConsoleLogger uses vprintf.
-It also as some additional container classes like Callable (std::function replacement), Graph, ControlFlowGraph, Expression and ExprGraph, they follow the same design principles and might sooner or later be moved to `lib` if needed.
+It also has some additional container classes like Callable (std::function replacement), Graph, ControlFlowGraph, Expression and ExprGraph, they follow the same design principles and might sooner or later be moved to `lib` if needed.
 * `example` contains small, self-contained code snippets that each generate a SPIR-V module to show some of the fundamental mechanics and APIs of SpvGenTwo.
 * `dis` is a [spirv-dis](https://github.com/KhronosGroup/SPIRV-Tools#disassembler-tool)-like tool to print assembly language text.